renovatebot/renovate/docs/usage/configuration-options.md

 ## prTitle

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## preferNonPending

+If enabled, Renovate will prefer releases with passing internal checks over non-passing, even if the non-passing has a higher release version.

+It is easiest to demonstrate by example:

+- Current version is `1.0.0`
+- Both `1.0.1` and `1.0.2` are available as upgrades
+- `1.0.1` is one week old while `1.0.2` is a day old
+- User has configured `stabilityDays=3`

+With `preferNonPending=false` (default), Renovate will create an update PR for `1.0.2` with a pending status check.

+With `preferNonPending=true`, Renovate will create an update PR for `1.0.1` with a passing status check.
+If the PR is still open two days later, it would be updated to `1.0.2` once it's also passing the `stabilityDays` check.

+This feature currently applies to the `stabilityDays` check only.

 ## pruneStaleBranches